• Skip to primary navigation

 You can make this gluten-free cheesecake into a no-crust cheesecake very easily.

-• All you have to do is skip making gluten-free graham cracker crust and pour the cheesecake filling directly into a springform pan.
-If you use a regular baking pan, be sure to line it with parchment otherwise, it will be a little harder to get out.
+• You can skip making gluten-free graham cracker crust and pour the cheesecake filling into a springform pan.
+If you use a regular baking pan, line it with parchment; otherwise, it will be harder to get out.

-• If I want to make mini crustless cheesecakes, I tend to bake the cheesecake filling in little ramekins.
+• If I want mini crustless cheesecakes, I tend to bake the cheesecake filling in little ramekins.

 Turning this gluten-free cheesecake into little mini cheesecakes is easy to do, and they make the perfect little gluten-free desserts to share.